Obamacare tradeoffs: The benefits and the costs

 Comprehensive coverage vs more choice

-Obamacare requires insurers to provide more comprehensive benefits, including maternity coverage, prescription drugs, mental health & substance abuse benefits.
+Obamacare requires insurers to provide more comprehensive benefits, including maternity coverage, prescription drugs, mental health and substance abuse benefits.

 Some Americans, however, are now forced to pay for expensive benefits they don't want or need.
 For instance, couples in their 50s or 60s likely won't use the maternity coverage.